Tatiana Suarez: Ultimate Fighting Championship

 Suarez faced Team Claudia teammate Amanda Cooper in the finals on July 8, 2016 at The Ultimate Fighter 23 Finale.
 She won the fight by D'Arce choke in the first round to become the strawweight tournament winner.
 This win earned her the Performance of the Night bonus.

-Suarez was expected to face Juliana Lima at UFC Fight Night: Lewis vs. Abdurakhimov on December 9, 2016.
+Suarez was expected to face Juliana Lima at UFC Fight Night 102 on December 9, 2016.
 However, Suarez pulled out of the fight on November 23 citing injury and was replaced by JJ Aldrich.

-Suarez faced Viviane Pereira on November 11, 2017 at UFC Fight Night: Poirier vs. Pettis.
+Suarez faced Viviane Pereira on November 11, 2017 at UFC Fight Night 120.
 She won the fight via unanimous decision.

 Suarez faced Alexa Grasso on May 19, 2018 at UFC Fight Night 129.
 She won the fight via a rear-naked choke in round one.

 Suarez faced Carla Esparza on September 8, 2018 at UFC 228.
 She won the fight via technical knockout in the third round.

 Suarez faced Nina Ansaroff on June 8, 2019 at UFC 238.
 She won the fight via unanimous decision.

 Suarez was expected to return from an extended hiatus and face Roxanne Modafferi in a flyweight bout on September 25, 2021 at UFC 266.
 However, Suarez was pulled from the event due to injury, and she was replaced by Taila Santos.

 After a three-and-a-half-year hiatus, Suarez returned to face Montana De La Rosa in a flyweight bout on February 25, 2023 at UFC Fight Night 220.
 She won the fight via a guillotine choke submission in round two.
 This win earned her the Performance of the Night bonus.